devowlio/wplr-rml/README.md

 == Changelog ==

+= 1.1 =
+* Real Media Library v4.0.10 is now required as minimum version
+* Fixed the synchronization mechanism and create only shortcuts when needed (see https://github.com/matzeeable/wplr-rml/issues/2)

 = 1.0.2 =
 * PHP 5.4 is now the minimum required PHP version
 * Prepared compatibility with Real Physical Media